igrishaev/pg2/README.md

 #### Reading JSON

-The `read-string` function loads a value from a JSON string:
+The `read-string` function reads a value from a JSON string:

 ~~~clojure
 (json/read-string "[1, 2, 3]")